25 Oldest Cities in Europe

 Cagliari Today

-Visitors to this colorful waterfront city often arrive by cruise ship and enjoy exploring centuries-old cathedrals and history-rich museums.
-Make sure to stop by the Museo Archeologico Nazionale, which was founded in 1800 and features artifacts dating as far back as the neolithic period.
+Make sure to stop by the Museo Archeologico Nazionale, which was founded in 1800 and features artifacts dating as far back as the Neolithic period.

-20. Mdina, Malta
+20. Mdina, Malta (Tie)

 The first city outside of Italy to appear on our list is located just south of Sicily on the island-nation of Malta.

-The Phoenicians also had a stamp in Mdina, creating the now-fortified city in 8th century BC.
+The Phoenicians also had a stamp in Mdina, creating the now-fortified city in the eighth century B.C.
 They originally called the city Maleth, and it was later renamed Melite by the Romans, who built its stone walls.
-It got its current name from the Arabic word "medina," literally meaning "the city."

 Mdina Today

 Fewer than 300 people today reside within this city where Malta's nobility once lived.
 But history-loving tourists visit the UNESCO World Heritage Site in droves.
-In addition to an abundance of historic attractions, you'll also find a beautiful blue lagoon here for snorkeling.

-19. Malaga, Spain
+20. Malaga, Spain (Tie)

 Malaga was originally founded as Malaka by the Phoenicians, who needed ports and trading areas along the coast of Spain as well.